n-schlenk/penstemon_KA_mapping/project_steps_explained.md

 ## Demultiplex
-*This process is specific to the way that we have been using ipyrad at KU, but the steps could be applied to similar projects and environments.
-Parameters were provided by Dr. Carrie Wessinger and Dr. Lena Hileman.*
+*Parameters were provided by Dr. Carrie Wessinger and Dr. Lena Hileman.*

 To start, we need a **raw fastq** file and a **barcode** file.